coreos/coreos-cloudinit/Documentation/cloud-config.md

 - **no-user-group**: Boolean.
 Skip default group creation.
 - **ssh-authorized-keys**: List of public SSH keys to authorize for this user
 - **coreos-ssh-import-github**: Authorize SSH keys from Github user
+- **coreos-ssh-import-url**: Authorize SSH keys imported from a url endpoint.
 - **system**: Create the user as a system user.
 No home directory will be created.
 - **no-log-init**: Boolean.
 Skip initialization of lastlog and faillog databases.